Reed-CompBio/spras/docs/tutorial/beginner.rst

    python -c "import spras; print('SPRAS import successful')"

-Step 1: Explanation of Configuration File
+Step 1: Explanation of configuration file
 =========================================

 A configuration file specifies how a SPRAS workflow should run; think of it as the control center for the workflow.